jhpyle/docassemble/_docs/documents.md

 > This customer would like to order fries and a Coke.

+# <a name="enable emailing"></a>Enabling the e-mailing of documents

+Most internet service providers block e-mail communications as part of their efforts to combat [spam], so when you install **docassemble**, the e-mail feature probably will not work.

+As a result, in most cases you will need to edit your [Configuration] in order for e-mailing to work.
+The easiest and most effective way to enable e-mailing is to use the [Mailgun API] (which is free), but you can also use an [external SMTP server] hosted by [Mailgun] or another provider.

 # <a name="allow emailing"></a>Preventing the user from e-mailing documents

 When [`attachments`] are included in a [`question`], the user will be